labxscut/elsa/README.rst

 CITATIONS
 ----------------------

-Please cite the references 1 and 2 if the eLSA python package was used in your study.
-Please also cite 3 if local trend analysis was used in your study.
-Please also cite the reference 4 if you used the old R script, which is no loger maintained.
+Please cite the references 1 and 2 if any part of the ELSA python package was used in your study.
+Please also cite 3 if local trend analysis (LTA) was used in your study.
+Please also cite reference 6 if extended liquid association analysis (ELA) was used in your study.
+Please also cite the reference 4 and 5 if you used the old LSA R script, which is no loger maintained.

     1. Li C Xia, Dongmei Ai, Jacob Cram, Jed A Fuhrman, Fengzhu Sun.
 Efficient Statistical Significance Approximation for Local Association Analysis of High-Throughput Time Series Data.
 Bioinformatics 2013, 29(2):230-237. (https://doi.org/10.1093/bioinformatics/bts668)
     2. Li C Xia, Joshua A Steele, Jacob A Cram, Zoe G Cardon, Sheri L Simmons, Joseph J Vallino, Jed A Fuhrman and Fengzhu Sun.
 Extended local similarity analysis (eLSA) of microbial community and other time series data with replicates.
 BMC Systems Biology 2011, 5(S2):S15 (https://doi.org/10.1186/1752-0509-5-S2-S15)
     3. Li C Xia, Dongmei Ai, Jacob Cram, Xiaoyi Liang, Jed Fuhrman, Fengzhu Sun.
 Statistical significance approximation in local trend analysis of high-throughput time-series data using the theory of Markov chains.
 BMC Bioinformatics 2015, 16, 301 (https://doi.org/10.1186/s12859-015-0732-8)
     4. Joshua A Steele, Peter D Countway, Li Xia, Patrick D Vigil, J Michael Beman, Diane Y Kim, Cheryl-Emiliane T Chow, Rohan Sachdeva, Adriane C Jones, Michael S Schwalbach, Julie M Rose, Ian Hewson, Anand Patel, Fengzhu Sun, David A Caron, Jed A Fuhrman.
 Marine bacterial, archaeal and protistan association networks reveal ecological linkages The ISME Journal 2011, 51414–1425
     5. Quansong Ruan, Debojyoti Dutta, Michael S. Schwalbach, Joshua A. Steele, Jed A. Fuhrman and Fengzhu Sun Local similarity analysis reveals unique associations among marine bacterioplankton species and environmental factors Bioinformatics 2006, 22(20):2532-2538
+    6. Dongmei Ai, Xiaoxin Li, Hongfei Pan, Li Charlie Xia*.
+Extending Liquid Association to Explore Mediated Co- varying Dynamics in Marine Microbial Community.
+Manuscript under review (2018).